Upcoming JavaScript features in 2026

 A better solution is to encode bigint into a regular number and convert it back.
 This is possible because the JSON standard itself has no precision / digit count limit for both integers and floating point numbers.
 Now, we need to have some control and access to the raw JSON property value.
 And we can achieve this, thanks to JSON.rawJSON() and context.source of JSON.parse() reviver callback.

 JSON.rawJSON() accepts the original form of the stringified primitive value.
 It returns a special exotic object.
 When that object is stringified the stringified value is preserved (there is no wrapping in quotes or any major transformation).
 That stringified value is directly injected into JSON.
-Keep in mind that the passed JSON.rawJSON()only accepts valid stringified primitive values will throw error.
+Keep in mind that JSON.rawJSON() only accepts valid stringified primitive values and will throw error if non valid value is passed.

 context.source holds the original JSON string in the raw form.